karishay/de_mo/README.md

     ```

 2. Create a Virtual Environment
+  (NOTE: make sure to install virtualenv outside of your project directory)
   ```
   $ sudo pip install virtualenv
   ```

 3. Get your project code

-    Activate your virtualenv
+  Follow the installation instructions at the **Install DeMo App** section (or your own app install procedure)

+    If you haven't already, create a virtualenv inside your project directory, then activate it and install dependencies.
     ```
+    $ cd <project_dir>
     $ virtualenv project_env
     $ source project_env/bin/activate
+    $ pip install -r requirements.txt
     ```

-    Follow the installation instructions at the **Install DeMo App** section (or your own app install procedure)

 4. Install uWSGI and create a WSGI entry point
+  (NOTE: You must be inside your project directory and have your virtualenv active)

   ```
-  $ sudo pip install uwsgi
+  $ pip install uwsgi
   ```

   Create a `wsgi.py` file and include the following: